 My name is Sparky.
 It’s an honor to launch this new blog, “Pet Ways to Ease Stress,” which features prominent members of the pet community offering their insights on how to ease stress.
 Each week, pet colleagues from households, zoos and parks will share their stories of coping with life challenges related to work, health and the most difficult stressor – dealing with humans!

 Many humans think that animals, at least domestic ones, have no stress.
 Ha!
 Every day, I battle Fido and Ralph to keep their noses out of my food dish.
 The nerve – they think they are entitled to anything in the house.
 Afterward, I must play several rounds of fetch and beg to score a measly dog biscuit.
 Who do you think my owners call to scare potential prowlers away?

 Although very rewarding, the pet life holds its challenges.
 As many vets will tell you, dogs get stressed out too.
-Read the article (link below) for common signs of dog stress, and how owners can help their dogs.
+Read this article for common signs of dog stress, and how owners can help their dogs.
 However, I found it wise to devise my own methods for easing my stress, especially when my owner drags me to the vet.